mdp/JsPoker/README.md

 # JS Poker

-A no-limit Texas hold'em poker tournament for Javascript bots.
+A No-limit Texas Hold'em poker tournament for Javascript bots.

 ### Current Bounty $xxxUSD paid to the winner via Bitcoins